-F&ES 86048a/ARCH 903a, Introduction to Planning and Development.
-3 credits.
+F&ES 86048a/ARCH 903a, Introduction to Planning and Development 3 credits.
 This course demonstrates the ways in which financial and political feasibility determine the design of buildings and the character of the built environment.
 Students propose projects and then adjust them to the conflicting interests of the financial institutions, real estate developers, civic organizations, community groups, public officials, and the widest variety of participants in the planning process.
 Subjects covered include housing, commercial development, zoning, historic preservation, parks and public open space, suburban subdivisions, planned communities, and comprehensive plans.
-Alexander Garvin.
+Alexander Garvin

-F&ES 83049b, Society and Natural Resources.
-1-3 credits.
+F&ES 83049b, Society and Natural Resources 1-3 credits.
 This research seminar explores the relationship between society and natural resources.
 Although the specific topic of the seminar varies from year to year, the consistent underlying theme is an examination of how societies organize themselves, use natural resources, and affect their environment.
 In past years, the seminar focused on energy and the environment, interdisciplinary problem solving, and other topics.
 The seminar overall looks at people seeking values using natural resources through institutions.
 This relationship (people, values, natural resources, and institutions) has been extensively written about and discussed in diverse fields.
 The last seminar examined and compared conceptual (theoretical) models about society and natural resources from policy sciences, social ecology, and other knowledge areas.
 The applied utility of each model was examined through cases as appropriate.
 The next seminar focuses on "Complex Sustainability Cases."
+Additionally it has looked at "Bridging Local and Professional Knowledge in Environmental Sustainability" and "War and the Environment."
+Most recently it examined "Human Dignity, Professionals, and Sustainability."
 Guests and students make presentations and carry out discussions each week.
 Student papers are required.
-Timothy W. Clark, William R. Burch, Jr.

-F&ES 83050a/ANTH 581a, Society and Environment: Introduction to Theory and Method.
-3 credits.
-An introductory course on the social scientific contributions to the study of the environment and natural resources, designed as the first course for students who specialize in the social sciences as well as the only course for students who take just one course in this field.
-The approach taken is inductive, problem-oriented, and casestudy-based.
-Subjects covered include the framing of environmental "problems," social science field methods, rethinking environmental perturbation and change, and the environmental relations of local communities.
-The course offers students an opportunity to develop analytic frameworks for past or proposed research projects.
-The course is a prerequisite for F&ES 80153b and F&ES 80157b.
-Three hours lecture/seminar.
+Susan G. Clark only course for students who take only one course in this area.
+The approach taken in the course is inductive, problem-oriented, and case study-based.
+The course is divided into five sections.
+Section I presents an overview of the field and course.
+Section II deals with the way environmental problems are initially framed.
+Case studies focus on placing problems in their wider political context, new approaches to uncertainty and failure, and the importance of how the analytical boundaries to resource systems are drawn.
+Section III focuses on questions of method, including the dynamics of working within development projects, and the art of rapid appraisal and short-term consultancies.
+Section IV is concerned with local peoples and the environment, with case studies addressing the myth of slash-and-burn cultivation, livestock and development discourse, and the question of indigenous knowledge and its transformation.
+Finally, Section V presents lessons learned.
+The course is a prerequisite for F&ES 80153b, F&ES 80157b and F&ES 80176a.
+Three-hour lecture/seminar.
 Enrollment limited to thirty.
-Michael R. Dove.
+Michael R. Dove